-The USI ROTC program was established in 2001 as part of the Wabash Battalion Rose-Hulman Institute of Technology (RHIT).
-The USI Senior Reserve Officer Training Corps (SROTC) was established as a Reserve Components Test Program, in which resources from the Indiana National Guard and Army Cadet Command were contributed to the establishment and sustainment of the program.
-The University of Evansville ROTC is an affiliate of the Eagle Detachment.
-USI ROTC has commissioned many officers who have gone on to serve in the Active Army, Army Reserve, and National Guard.
-Many of these officers deployed in support of Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF).
+The University of Southern Indiana (USI) ROTC Program was established in 2001 as a partnership program with the Wabash Battalion, Rose-Hulman Institute of Technology (RHIT).
+Students from the University of Evansville can also participate in ROTC at USI.
+After completion of the Army ROTC program, graduates will be commissioned into the Army as Second Lieutenants.
+In the Army, officer career fields are known as branches, and after choosing an Army branch, Second Lieutenants will pursue specialized training.
+Since the establishment of the program, USI has produced and commissioned 75 Officers who have moved on to serve in the Active Army, Army Reserve, and National Guard.
+Many of the officers who graduated from USI deployed in support of Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF).
 The USI ROTC program mirrors the Cadet Motto of, "Scholar-Athlete-Leader".
-This means that the top priority for Cadets enrolled in USI ROTC is a focus on their grades.
-USI ROTC graduates an outstanding 99% of cadets who receive scholarship contracts.
+This means that the top priority for Cadets enrolled in the USI ROTC program is that they are focused on their academics.